 Most cats are solo wanderers, they love their own space and can be quite territorial.
 Peterbald owners won’t have a problem introducing new members to the pet family.

 Their inquisitive and trusting natures allow them to accept other pets almost instantly.
-After a few sniffs, they’ll accept other pets as their best friends and enjoy a lifelong companionship.
+After a few sniffs, they’ll accept other pets like puppies and kittens as their best friends and enjoy a lifelong companionship.

 The same goes for accepting humans.
 Peterbalds don’t shy away from strangers and absolutely love children.